 U.S.ENGLISH, Inc. is the nation's oldest, largest citizens' action group dedicated to preserving the unifying role of the English language in the United States.
 Founded in 1983 by the late Senator S.I.
-Hayakawa, an immigrant himself, U.S. English now has 1.8 million members nationwide.
+Hayakawa, an immigrant himself, U.S. English now has more than 2 million members nationwide.

 Statement from the Chairman

 "I immigrated to the United States from Chile in 1965 to study architecture at Columbia University.
 While English was not my first language, I am perfectly bilingual today.
 Learning English was never an option nor was it something to which I objected or feared.
 It was required for success if I wanted to enjoy a prosperous life in the United States.Biography of Senator S.I.
 Hayakawa

 Samuel Ichiye Hayakawa was born in Vancouver, Canada on July 18, 1906 of Japanese immigrant parents, Ichiro and Toro Hayakawa.
 After completing high school in Winnipeg, he received his B.A. in English from the University of Manitoba in 1927 and his M.A. in English from McGill University in Montreal in 1928.